yilingu0094/yilingu0094.github.io/_pages/cv.md

 I apologize for not disclosing all the details and information, particularly the information system part of this project, due to the CASME contract's privacy requirements.
 If you are interested in this project, please also feel free to see here for an introductory system design \[[slides](https://cuhko365-my.sharepoint.com/:b:/g/personal/221025012_link_cuhk_edu_cn/EXX_oopHaCJDrp6iEMiSJBgB8VOeFW2xbkjnV8jOEOY9wg?e=yB1Wx6)\] and a brief summary \[[report](https://cuhko365-my.sharepoint.com/:b:/g/personal/221025012_link_cuhk_edu_cn/EcORTn_AjSBNuTcpBxBrFqEBlyimUsWoDwf7wV8RrZ_gyA?e=I54w7E)\] of our work.

-## 2. P2P Financial Risk Management Project of Lending Club
+## 2. AI-driven P2P Financial Risk Management Project of Lending Club

 **Background:** Peer-to-peer lending (P2P) business, is a practice of lending money to individuals or businesses through online services that match lenders with borrowers.
 P2P lending company earns a profit from providing the match-making platform and setting interests.